 Note: Make sure, that you have some vietnamese Dong with you, when you arrive at Phu Quoc.
 The Taxi from Phu Quoc airport to your hotel will cost minimum 140.000 Dong and you have to pay the islands entry fee of 20.000 Dong after having left the airport area.
 Also some agancies on Phu Quoc do only accept US$, if you want to buy their services.

-News: Visa regulations extended for one more year from July 1st 2017.
-Germans, French, British, Italian and Spanish travellers do not need a tourist visa for Vietnam for up to 15 days (for at least one year).
+News: Visa regulations extended for three more years from July 1st 2018.
+Germans, French, British, Italian and Spanish travellers do not need a tourist visa for Vietnam for up to 15 days.
 Visa free reentry not before 30 days passed.

 The island of Phu Quoc is visa free for up to 30 days (since March 2014).
-This is relevant, if you fly in from abroad via Hanoi or Ho Chi Minh City (Saigon) not leaving the transit area of the airports or directly to Phu Quoc.
+This is relevant, if you fly in from abroad directly from Bangkok (Bangkokair), Singapore or Kuala Lumpur (Airasia) or via Hanoi or Ho Chi Minh City (Saigon) not leaving the transit area of the airports or directly to Phu Quoc.
 A visa for Vietnam is required (except ASEAN and scandinavian countries, Russia, Japan and Korea up to 15 days visit), if passengers leave the transit area.

 A visa for up to 30 days can be applied for online as an e-visa since February 2017.
 It costs 25 USD and is possible for citizens of the following countries: